ArjoNagelhout/urbanar_project_report/content/evaluation/index.md

 ## Quantitative analysis of the results
 Because all actions performed by the user were loggged, analyzation of these results could be performed with pandas, a python library for analyzing data.
 The locations where people clicked on the screen, as well as the locations in the scale-model of the city where assets were maniupated were logged.

 The initial logs consisted of two rows: the timestamp and a logstring.
 The logstring contained data about what action was performed and at what location.
-However, because of this format it became near impossible to analyze the different types of data as everything was defined as a string.
+However, because of this format it became near impossible to analyze the different types of data as everything was defined as a full string.
 For that reason the database needed to be adjsuted in excel beforehand and all data was split using commas.

 {{< figcontainer class="large" >}}
 {{< fig src="images/csvvoor.png" caption="People knowing ways of contacting the municipality" name="whiteboard1" >}}